 A further option variation could be centred around removing all references to ‘Small’, ‘Medium’ and ‘Large’.

-For the avoidance of doubt, this proposal would not be implemented retrospectively and only apply to generation connections from the implementation date or existing connections that have been substantially modified.
+It is not intended that this proposal would not be implemented retrospectively and would only apply to generation connections from the implementation date.

-However, where, in accordance with Article 4(1) of the RfG, an Existing Type C or Type D Power Generating Module has been modified to such an extent that its connection agreement must be substantially revised, then it will be required to meet the requirements of RfG either through the Grid Code or G99..
+However, where, in accordance with Article 4(1) of the RfG, an Existing Type C or Type D Power Generating Module has been substantially modified then it will be required to meet the requirements of RfG either through the Grid Code or EREC G99.
 As a separate issue as a result of GC0117, if the generator was to transition from embedded Small to embedded Large (i.e., it had a registered capacity of 49MW when it originally applied for a connection and as a result of its substantial modification its registered capacity remains at 49MW, the effect of GC0117 would now treat it as a large embedded power station irrespective of the implications of RfG.

 Current, baseline, Grid Code definition of ‘Small’, ‘Medium’ and ‘Large can be found in Annex 5.